 4. Four Sessions with a mentor couple or Fr.
 Leif.

 5. Attendance at a Pre-Cana retreat experience.
-Call for information.
+Call for information or checkout these links.

 6. Meet with Fr.
 Leif to finalize paperwork and schedule the rehearsal.